plotly/plotly.py/doc/python/webgl-vs-svg.md

 * Range breaks on time-series axes are not yet supported
 * Axis range heuristics may differ

+### Multiple WebGL Contexts

+*New in 5.19*

+If you encounter WebGL context limits when rendering many WebGL-based figures on one page, you can use [Virtual WebGL](https://github.com/greggman/virtual-webgl).

+To use it, in the environment where your Plotly figures are being rendered, load the Virtual WebGL script, "https://unpkg.com/virtual-webgl@1.0.6/src/virtual-webgl.js", for example, using a `<script>` tag.

 ### WebGL for Scatter Performance

 In the examples below we show that it is possible to represent up to around a million points with WebGL-enabled traces.